golang/go/gopls/doc/settings.md

 Default: `"pkg.go.dev"`.

+### **local** string

+This is the equivalent of the `goimports -local` flag, which puts imports beginning with this string after 3rd-party packages.
+It should be the prefix of the import path whose imports should be grouped separately.

+Default: `""`.

 ## Experimental

 The below settings are considered experimental.
 They may be deprecated or changed in the future.
 They are typically used to test experimental opt-in features or to disable features.